Last lash of winter for South

 "There’s not going to be a really good chunk of moisture in that mist, so it will definitely be cooler, temperatures are going to drop off, and into Sunday and Monday there will be a few showers around and those could be sleety - especially in higher parts of the city."

-Rather than being a nuisance, he said the weather was expected to be more of a reminder that winter was on its way out.
+Rather than being a nuisance, Mr James said the weather was expected to be more of a reminder that winter was on its way out.

 "It’s not looking like a really big snow event for the South."

-On Wednesday, a ridge of high pressure would lie over most of New Zealand, he said.
+On Wednesday, a ridge of high pressure would lie over most of New Zealand, Mr James said.